jeremyfix/FFTConvolution/README.md

 FFTConvolution
 ==============

+Work in progress :

+I'm currently rewriting some of the codes to ease running the benchmarks and using the library.

 Some C++ codes for computing a 1D and 2D convolution product using the FFT implemented with the GSL or FFTW

 The scripts provide some examples for computing various convolutions